 - An Honest Guide to Machu Picchu by Car on the Cheap!

 Accommodation in Nazca

-We stayed here as they offer a great deal to passengers travelling with Peru Hop but their standard rates are pretty great too for what you are getting – Friendly service, clean rooms, a relaxing internal courtyard and premier location.
+We stayed here as they offer a great deal to passengers traveling with Peru Hop but their standard rates are pretty great too for what you are getting – Friendly service, clean rooms, a relaxing internal courtyard, and premier location.